 How much green tea should you drink?

-Both science as well as traditional knowledge support the health advice, 'Everything in moderation.'
+Science, as well as traditional knowledge, supports the health advice, 'Everything in moderation.'
 So, when it comes to drinking green tea, how much should you have?
-In a study conducted by Mousavi et al, it was found that drinking four4 cups of green tea every day caused a significant reduction in body weight, body mass index and systolic blood pressure.
+In a study conducted by Mousavi et al, it was found that drinking four cups of green tea every day caused a significant reduction in body weight, body mass index and systolic blood pressure.

 Although green tea is widely known for its beneficial effects on health, there are some side effects of overconsuming it as well.

 - Green tea has caffeine.
-So, when it is consumed in large quantities, the intake of caffeine increases and causes insomnia, restlessness and diarrhoea.
+So, when it is consumed in large quantities, the intake of caffeine increases and causes insomnia, restlessness and diarrhea.

 - Green tea has diuretic properties.
 So, overconsumption can cause excessive urination.
 This can result in dehydration and electrolyte imbalance.

 - The tannins present in green tea can stain the teeth.
-They can bind with iron and interfere with iron absorption within the body, leading to problems like anaemia and weakness.
+They can bind with iron and interfere with iron absorption within the body, leading to problems like anemia and weakness.

 - Frequent consumption of hot green tea can result in asymptomatic erosive esophagitis.